A hybrid framework for estimating nonlinear functions of quantum states: Application for measuring moment

 By directly applying Chebyshev’s inequality, one gets that

 is sufficient to let the estimation error less than $\epsilon$ within some confidence level $\delta$, i.e., $\mathrm{Prob}(|P_3-\widehat{P_3}|\leq\epsilon)\geq1-\delta$. \end{proof}

-We remark that the sampling complexity in Eq.~\eqref{3mEstCheb} of $P_3$ by the hybrid framework here is almost the same as that for $P_2$ by the original shadow estimation \cite{elben2020mixedstate} (Lemma 2), except that there is also a $P_2$ factor for the second term.
+We remark that the sampling complexity in Eq.~\eqref{3mEstCheb} of $P_3$ by the hybrid framework here is almost the same as that for $P_2$ by the original shadow estimation (Lemma 2 in Appendix of Ref.~\cite{elben2020mixedstate}), except that there is also a $P_2$ factor for the second term.
 This indicates that the hybrid framework reduces the variance and thus the statistical error from a 3-degree problem to a 2-degree one.

 Similarly, by applying the results of shadow norm for the Clifford measurement in Proposition \ref{fact:shadownorm},